arshan-01/react-quick-notify/README.md

 The package includes:
 - Responsive design that works on all screen sizes
-- Smooth animations and transitions
+- Smooth animations and transitions with position-aware direction
 - Dark mode support (automatically detects system preference)
 - Beautiful color schemes for different toast types
 - Accessible focus states and ARIA attributes